 We do not envisage that any decisions will be taken about you using automated means, however we will notify you in writing if this position changes.

 We will share your personal information with third parties where required by law, where it is necessary to provide work-finding services or other services to you or where we have another legitimate interest in doing so.
-The types of third party with which we might share your personal data for legitimate purposes include clients, any Managed Service Provider or Recruitment Outsourcing Provider engaged by our clients, any umbrella or intermediary company through which you are contracting or proposing to contract or any insurer through which you will be provided cover.
+The types of third party with which we might share your personal data for legitimate purposes include clients, any Managed Service Provider or Recruitment Outsourcing Provider engaged by our clients, any umbrella or intermediary company through which you are contracting or proposing to contract, any insurance broker or insurer to which we may introduce you as an Introducer Appointed Representative for the purpose of arranging an insurance quotation or any insurer through which you may be provided cover through our own group insurance scheme.

 "Third parties" includes third-party service providers (including contractors and designated agents) and other entities within our group.
 The following activities are carried out by third-party service providers: Information Technology and hosting services, pension administration, payroll, insurance underwriting